CataniaGianFranco/SnakeConsole/README.md

 # SnakeConsole
- Snake game in C# with Visual Studio Code
+ Snake game in C# with Visual Studio Code.
+ This game is a practice made by me.